rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # Mobile Development with React

-I guess the go-to solution for bringing React from the web to mobile is still [React Native](https://facebook.github.io/react-native/).
+The go-to solution for bringing React from the web to mobile is still [React Native](https://facebook.github.io/react-native/).
 If you want to help a framework for creating React Native applications, check out [Expo](/react-native-expo/).

 <ReadMore label="Learn Navigation in React Native" link="/react-native-navigation/" />